mercutioviz/quickstart-blue-green-azure/README.md

 # Barracuda CloudGen Firewall and Web Application Firewall - Blue / Green deployment

 ## Introduction
-Since the begining of time people have tried to automate tasks.
-Also in computer sience we have seen this from the early days.
-One limition was the infrastructure that needed to be in place for automation to commence.
-With virtualisation and public cloud this automation has come full circle and we can now deploy, manage, redeploy everything using automation techniques.
-We can descibe the operating environment in code, validate it, test it, document it and deploy it from a code repository.
+Engineers have long seen the value of automating tasks.
+Computer science is no exception.
+Automation has been a goal from the early days.
+One limition was the infrastructure that needed to be in place for automation to take place.
+With virtualisation and public cloud this automation has come full circle and we can now deploy, manage, and redeploy entire infrastructures using automation techniques.
+We can describe the operating environment in code, validate it, test it, document it, and deploy it from a code repository.

-This is a giant change compared to the typical laborious deployment of infrastructure through cli, web ui, client or other.
+This is a giant change compared to the typical laborious deployment of infrastructure through CLI, web UI, client or other.

-The purpose of this demo is to showcase how you can create, configure and secure your whole environment from code.
+The purpose of this demo is to showcase how you can create, configure, and secure your whole environment from code.

 ![CGF Azure Network Architecture](images/cudalab-blue-green.png)

 ## Prerequisites
 The tools used in this setup are HashiCorp Terraform (> 0.11.x) and RedHat Ansible (> 2.x).
 Both tools have their pro's and con's.
-Working together they help maintaining the state of your infrastructure and the ensures the configuration is correct.
+Working together they help with maintaining the state of your infrastructure and they ensure the configuration is correct.
 The deployment can be done from either a bash shell script or from any CI tool.
 In our case we used Visual Studio Team Services (VSTS).
-The LINUX VSTS agent requires the Ansible and Terraform tools to be installed as well as the VSTS agent.
+The Linux VSTS agent requires the Ansible and Terraform tools to be installed as well as the VSTS agent.

 ## Deployed resources
 Following resources will be created by this deployment per color: